Zokirkhon1002/Zokirkhon1002/README.md

 - 👋 Hi, I’m Zokirkhon
 - 👀 I’m interested in Coding and Problem Solving
-- 🌱 I’m currently learning NodeJs, Mongodb and Python next steps are Machine Learning and Deep Learning.
+- 🌱 I’m currently learning NodeJs, Mongodb and Python next steps are AI and React-Native.
 - 📫 How to reach me
 <br>Phone: <a href="tel:821080891816">+821080891816</a>
 <br>Email: <a href="email:zokirxonkotibxanov@gmail.com">zokirxonkotibxanov@gmail.com</a>